News 2025 and 2026

 James Parkinson’s ‘Essay on the Shaking Palsy’, published in 1817, recognised Parkinson’s as a medical condition for the first time.
 We mark his birthday every 11 April with World Parkinson’s Day, a day to shine a spotlight on Parkinson’s and bring the community together.
 Did you mark World Parkinson’s Day this year with a fundraising event such as a coffee morning for friends?
 If you have a story and pictures to share on how you marked the day, please send no more than 200 words and a photo to chair@guildfordparkinsons.org.uk

 The Branch AGM was held on Tuesday 25 February 2025 at Shalford Village Hall, Kings Road, Shalford, Guildford Surrey GU4 8BQ.
-The minutes will be available in due course.
+The minutes are available here.

 Oxygen Therapy